 You may be additionally entitled to other Dutch tax refunds, for example, the single parent’s tax credit or an old-age tax credit (€1,596).
 You can find out if you are entitled to any social benefits using the government’s online tool (in Dutch).

-The Netherlands’ general tax credit comprises an income and social security element (to which you are only entitled if you have compulsory Dutch social security coverage).
+The general tax credit in the Netherlands comprises an income and social security element (to which you are only entitled if you have compulsory Dutch social security coverage).
 Your employer will take these into account when deducting wage withholding tax but not any other personal circumstances.
 You claim other allowances and potential refunds when you file your tax return or request a provisional refund.

 Labour tax credits are also granted to residents in the Netherlands who earn income from: